Nagaland Premier League

 The Nagaland Premier League was the top state-level football league in the Indian state of Nagaland.
 It was managed by Nagaland Football Association (NFA).
 In 2024 it was announced that a new competition, Nagaland Super League, would be launched as the state's top tier football competition.

 Structure

-It featured the best 10 teams of Nagaland competing for the trophy.
+It featured the best 10 clubs of Nagaland competing for the trophy.
 Each club played other twice (home and away).

 The winning club would be nominated for the I-League 2nd Division.
 Since the league has become inactive, some clubs found initial solution in joining events of nearby Manipur or Mizoram Football Association.

 Clubs

 This is the completed club list for the 2013 season.